-- 2.8.1 In respect of Category 4 exit points, a transmission entity must: - (a) provide "N-1" equivalent line capacity for at least 100% of contracted agreed maximum demand and: - (i) in the event of a failure of any installed transmission line or network support arrangement, use its best endeavours to restore "N-1" equivalent line capacity as soon as practicable; - (ii) in the event of an interruption arising from the failure of the installed transmission lines or network support arrangements: - (A) for the grouped exit points connected to the Category 5 exit points, use its best endeavours to restore at least "N" equivalent line capacity within 4 hours of the commencement of the interruption; - (B) for all other exit points, use its best endeavours to restore at least "N" equivalent line capacity within 12 hours of the commencement of the interruption; and - (C) use its best endeavours to restore "N-1" equivalent line capacity as soon as practicable after the commencement of the interruption.
+- 2.8.1 In respect of Category 4 exit points, a transmission entity must, subject to clause 2.8.2: - (a) provide "N-1" equivalent line capacity for at least 100 percent of the agreed maximum demand and: - in the event of a failure of any installed transmission line or network support arrangement for the exit point, use its best endeavours to restore "N-1" equivalent line capacity at the exit point as soon as practicable; - ii. in the event of an interruption to the provision of prescribed transmission services at the exit point, arising from the failure of any installed transmission line or network support arrangement: - (A) for the group of exit points connected to the Category 5 exit points, use its best endeavours to restore at least "N" equivalent line capacity for that group of exit points within 4 hours of the commencement of the interruption; - (B) for all other exit points, use its best endeavours to restore at least "N" equivalent line capacity at the exit point within 12 hours of the commencement of the interruption; and - (C) use its best endeavours to restore "N-1" equivalent line capacity for the exit point as soon as practicable after the commencement of the interruption; and - (b) provide "N-1" equivalent transformer capacity for at least 100 percent of the agreed maximum demand and: - in the event of a failure of any installed transformer or network support arrangement for the exit point, use its best endeavours to restore "N-1" equivalent transformer capacity at the exit point as soon as practicable; - ii. in the event of an interruption to the provision of prescribed transmission services at the exit point arising from the failure of any installed transformer or network support arrangement for the exit point:

-- (b) provide "N-1" equivalent transformer capacity for at least 100% of contracted agreed maximum demand and: - (i) in the event of a failure of any installed transformer or network support arrangement, use its best endeavours to restore "N-1" equivalent transformer capacity as soon as practicable; - (ii) in the event of an interruption arising from the failure of the installed transformers or network support arrangements: - (A) for the grouped exit points connected to the Category 5 exit points, use its best endeavours to restore at least "N" equivalent transformer capacity within 4 hours of the commencement of the interruption; - (B) for all other exit points, use its best endeavours to restore at least "N" equivalent transformer capacity within 12 hours of the commencement of the interruption; and - (C) use its best endeavours to restore "N-1" equivalent transformer capacity as soon as practicable after the commencement of the interruption.
+- (A) for the group of exit points connected to the Category 5 exit points, use its best endeavours to restore at least "N" equivalent transformer capacity for that group of exit points within 4 hours of the commencement of the interruption; - (B) for all other exit points, use its best endeavours to restore at least "N" equivalent transformer capacity at the exit point within 12 hours of the commencement of the interruption; and - (C) use its best endeavours to restore "N-1" equivalent transformer capacity at the exit point as soon as practicable after the commencement of the interruption. - 2.8.2 A transmission entity may implement an alternative solution or combination of solutions to those required by clause 2.8.1, to deliver the same or better outcomes in terms of the failure rate, the restoration time and the capacity, otherwise required to be achieved under clause 2.8.1.